-Rue Cler is named after the market street where the parents of John and Nathan Vandergrift lived in the 7th Arrondissement of Paris.
-Opening in October 2006, Rue Cler was the first fine dining establishment to open in Downtown for decades and the first French restaurant to ever cater to Downtown Durham.
+Rue Cler is named after the market street where the parents of chef/owners John and Nathan Vandergrift lived in the 7th Arrondissement of Paris.
+Established in October of 2006, Rue Cler was the first fine dining establishment to open in Downtown Durham for decades, and the first French restaurant to ever cater to Downtown.
 We are proud to be pioneers of what Food & Wine magazine has dubbed the “foodiest small town in America”.

 John Vandergrift honed his craft in the post-Nouvelle cuisine style at Épouvantail, a neighborhood restaurant of the Marais in the 3rd Arrondissement of Paris.
 John and Nathan spent years exploring the restaurants, wine bars, bistros, and brasseries of Paris bite by bite and glass by glass, changing their understanding of food and wine forever.